• Skip to main content

 Storage And Reheating

-• To store: Let it cool completely, then transfer it to an airtight container.
-It will keep in the refrigerator for up to 4 days or in the freezer for up to 3 months.
+• Storage: Let the chili cool completely, then pop it in an airtight container.
+It'll keep in the fridge for up to 4 days.

 Recipe FAQs